ariesshrimp/ratticusscript/README.md

 For most websites, that range of contexts is concievably huge, and the opportunity cost is proportionately huge.
 Serving doubly-static HTML, _progressively enhanced_ by convenient features, should be a no-brainer.

 ## Generative Logic
 Ok, so how are we supposed to write this thing?
 Do I just have to edit HTML files and `src` attributes every time I change copy, or adjust image quality, or make any other change to the site?
 There are two problems with that suggestion.
 1. It's super tedious and error prone, and nobody wants to.
 2. It makes certain design patterns prohibitively difficult.

+The solution proposed here for both is a static-site generation process.
+Using build tools like Webpack, you can play out your application logic in a build-time environment.
+Run some command and "play" your app.
+Then dump the output into a directory structure.

+This customizable build process lets you write whatever you want, as long as everything is ultimately funneled through a single entry-point: a function that returns an HTML string.

+A single function can be run with a convenient npm script, or incorporated into a more complex series of scripts, so that the entire site can be generated with a single command like `npm start`, or `npm run publish`.